Skip to main content

 Split Rock Trail, near Saint John

-At about half way you will find Split Rock.
+At about halfway you will find Split Rock.
 Don’t follow the small trail by the sign that points to split rock like I did.
 The sign points to Split Rock out in the bay and the trail is just a way to get better views.
 Just past Split Rock you will find views across an inner bay.
 Look closely and you will see the Musquash Head Lighthouse in the distance.
-If you are really adventurous, you can climb down into a large crack in the earth with the help of a rope that someone left.
+If you are adventurous, you can climb down into a large crack in the earth with the help of a rope that someone left.
 If you do, be extremely careful and make sure someone stays out of the crack just in case.

 12. WILLIAMS TRAIL